Jayden Daniels: The NFL’s No. 2 overall pick is showing the league that he’s much more than a consolation prize

 Selected second overall in the 2024 Draft, Daniels has helped turn the Washington offense into one of the most exciting in the NFL, despite having only played a handful of games.
 Under head coach Dan Quinn and offensive coordinator Kliff Kingsbury, both hired in the offseason, the team appears reinvigorated.

-Although they recently suffered a three-game skid, the Commanders are 8-5 on the year, despite some preseason sentiment that they would be among the worst teams in the league after finishing 4-13 last year.
+Although they recently suffered a three-game skid, the Commanders are 10-5 on the year and coming off an electric 36-33 win against their division rivals, the Philadelphia Eagles, despite some preseason sentiment that they would be among the worst teams in the league after finishing 4-13 last year.

 The leap from college to the pros has not seemed to have fazed Daniels in the slightest.